BHOOMI764/BHOOMI764/README.md

 A passionate **Full-Stack Developer**, **AI/ML Engineer**, and **Data Science Enthusiast** driven by the mission to **build tech that matters**.
 💡 I **create impactful web apps — from frontend to backend to AI** — to solve real-world problems.
+🚀 Currently diving into Blockchain and Project Management to expand my tech horizons!

 ---